notetaking

 • Use the same colors, fonts, and themes.
 If your first note has all the main topics in red, subtopics in blue, and details in black, use those same colors every time.

 • Use a naming convention or title your notes in the same way for each item.
+For example, use a consistent format like Topic – Date or Client Name – Meeting Notes.
+In Notability, tap the note title at the top to rename it.

 • Make sure to put important features, such as the date and your summaries, in the same location every time, whether that’s in the top corner, at the bottom of the page, or anywhere else.